wavemotion-dave/ColecoDS/README.md

 ADAM Compatibility :
 -----------------------
 * The emulated ADAM will run most tape images (.ddp) or disk images (.dsk).
-DDP files should be 256K in length.
-DSK files can be either 160K (SSDD) or 320K (DSDD).
-Two drives are supported.
+* Two drive bays are emulated - a Disk drive at either 160K (SSDD) or 320K (DSDD) and a Tape drive at the standard digital data pack size of 256K.
 * The emulated ADAM is a 128K system (64K internal memory and 64K expanded RAM) - enough for almost any game or program.
 * By default, RAM is cleared when you reset the ADAM unless the game detects as a CP/M program - in which case a special memory pattern is used to aid in compatibility.
 * In Game Config you can change how RAM is initialized by setting Memory Wipe to 'RANDOM' or 'ADAM CPM' which may improve the ability to load some games.
 * You can turn on the full ADAM keyboard with the Configuration of Overlays (choose 'ADAM KEYBOARD').
 You can also use the keyboard/joystick icons to toggle between the keyboard and the joypad.
 * The tape or disk images do NOT automatically write back to your SD card... you have to hit the little Cassette icon to make that happen (and only when the tape/disk is idle - it won't save if the tape/disk is busy reading/writing).
-* Due to space constraints, the MOVE/COPY and STORE/GET keys are combined (showing MV/ST).
+* Due to screen constraints, the MOVE/COPY and STORE/GET keys are combined (showing MV/ST).
 Use the SHIFT key to select whether you get the MOVE or the STORE functionality.
 You can also map those to NDS keys if needed.

 MSX Compatibility :
 -----------------------